zephyrproject-rtos/zephyr/samples/kernel_event_logger/nanokernel/README.txt

 Building and Running Project:

-This microkernel project outputs to the console.
-It can be built and executed on QEMU as follows:
+This nanokernel project outputs to the console.
+It can be built and executed on QEMU as follows (only x86 and ARM platforms):

     make qemu